REMEMBERING MUM. GULZAR’S STORY : THE KAMPALA YEARSPublished May 12, 2018

 Then we went to Mombasa on the coast for three days.
 Nanabapa had a house there and he gave us the best room in the house.
 After three days we went on a cruise to Beira in Rhodesia.
 The cruise was for two weeks.
 Daddy asked me if his brother Amir and his cousin Taju could come with us, on the cruise and I said okay.
 But they were in second class and we were in first class, so we hardly saw them.

 The cruise was so wonderful.
 We went all the way to Rhodesia and then back.
 They had such good food on the boat.
 At night they had dancing, shows and other entertainment.
 We went on excursions to see all the towns.
-There were three other Ismaili couples on the boat, we became friends with.
+There were three other Ismaili couples on the boat, we all became friends.
 I had so much fun on the cruise.”

 “And what about Daddy?”
 I asked.